Connect with others who understand.

 How To Use Grapeseed Oil for Psoriasis Safely

-If the oil doesn’t seem too greasy, you may want to make it part of your skin care routine.
+If the oil doesn’t feel too greasy or irritating, you might consider making it part of your regular skin care routine.

-Ingesting grapeseed oil — say, through cooking or supplements — helps your entire body reap the benefits of fatty acids and proanthocyanidins.
-Some MyPsoriasisTeam members take grapeseed oil this way.
-One wrote, “I also … take Oregon grapeseed oil supplements and vitamin B in the morning.”
+Ingesting grapeseed oil — either through cooking or as a supplement — may help your body absorb its beneficial fatty acids and antioxidant compounds, such as proanthocyanidins.
+Some MyPsoriasisTeam members say they take grapeseed oil in this way.
+One wrote, “I also… take Oregon grapeseed oil supplements and vitamin B in the morning.”

-Are you thinking about trying grapeseed oil for psoriasis or do you use it now?
-Has it made a difference in your symptoms?
-Share your questions or experience in the comments below, or start a conversation by posting on your Activities page.
+Are you thinking about trying grapeseed oil for psoriasis, or do you use it now?
+Let others know in the comments below.

 A MyPsoriasisTeam Member